AOSC-Archive/aosc-wiki/users/information/fs-hierarchy.md

   - For 64-bit ports: `/lib64 → /usr/lib`, `/usr/lib64 → /usr/lib`.
 - For all ports: `/bin → /usr/bin`, `/sbin → /usr/bin`, `/usr/sbin → /usr/bin`.

-Additionally, two directories in `/var` are also served as symbolic links:
+Two directories in `/var` are also served as symbolic links:

 - `/var/run → /run`, and `/var/lock → /run/lock`.

+Additionally, for 64-bit systems, extra symlinks were made in the:

+- `/usr/lib/64 → /usr/lib64` and `/lib/64 → /usr/lib64`.